Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 MSI MAG B850 Tomahawk MAX WiFi

-WiFi 7 operates on the 6GHz band and supports Multi-Link Operation (MLO), simultaneously using 5GHz and 6GHz bands for combined bandwidth and lower latency.
+WiFi 7 operates on the 6GHz band and supports Multi-Link Operation, simultaneously using 5GHz and 6GHz bands for combined bandwidth and lower latency.
 The 5GbE LAN port handles wired connections for competitive gaming with under 1ms additional network latency versus 2.5GbE.
 The rear I/O includes USB 3.2 Gen 2x2 Type-C (20 Gbps) for external NVMe enclosures and high-speed storage transfers.

-RAM: G.SKILL Trident Z5 Neo RGB 32GB DDR5-6000
+RAM: G.SKILL Trident Z5 Neo RGB 32GB DDR5-6000 CL36

-G.SKILL Trident Z5 Neo RGB 32GB DDR5-6000
+G.SKILL Trident Z5 Neo RGB 32GB DDR5-6000 CL36

 Storage: Samsung 990 Pro 2TB NVMe